PixelSaver/black-pixhole/README.md

 * Left click to drag camera around black hole
 * Scroll to zoom around the black hole
 * Edit the parameters of the shader by yourself!
 Click and drag or edit the values directly
-* Shift to pause the game
+* Space to pause the game
+* C to hide controls and take screenshots!!

 ### What do I take out of this?